princefishthrower/chrisfrew.in/src/content/blog/web-monetization-using-coil-and-uphold-to-combat-the-network-effect/index.md

 You're probably thinking at this point, "this guy is crazy; I'm not going to read his blog anymore".
 Good ma'am or sir, I laugh at you! :monocle_face: In all seriousness, to me, the prospect of having a huge economy where experts of all shapes and sizes can thrive based off donations and commission work is the ideal.
 Indeed, the Maker movement, Digital Nomads, the [exploding size of the freelance workforce](https://www.forbes.com/sites/brianrashid/2016/01/26/the-rise-of-the-freelancer-economy/#5512d2693bdf) are all sounding like the markets are already stepping in that direction anyway.

-Additionally, as I've frequently stated, being a software developer who is interested and always willing to learn in 2018[^5], I will never be short of having a 'job that pays the bills', although the vision in this post is to create an economy where that wont be needed anyway. :wink:
+Additionally, as I've frequently stated, being a software developer who is interested and always willing to learn in 2018[^5], I will never be short of having a 'job that pays the bills', although the vision in this post is to create an economy where that wont be needed anyway. 😉

 # My Pledge (EDIT: not really though, this section is simply preserved for history) [^6]